Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 The elements of story structure

-Each magnetic shape in the kit represents a Story Grammar element.
-Together, they help children learn how to build and comprehend well-structured narratives - from isolated descriptions through to complete story episodes.
+Students progress through the elements to building well-structured narratives - from isolated descriptions through to complete story episodes.

 C